Figge Art Museum: University of Iowa art collection

+The Figge Art Museum temporarily housed much of the University of Iowa Stanley Museum of Art collection, after the University of Iowa's gallery was flooded in 2008.
+With the construction of a new building for the Stanley Museum, the collection was returned to Iowa City starting in 2020.

 Western Illinois University graduate program in Museum Studies

 The Figge Art Museum is home to Western Illinois University's graduate program in Museum Studies, which offers a Master of Arts degree in the various aspects of museum management, such as curatorial design, museum administration and finance, art education, collections management, and marketing/PR.

 Other information

 The museum is 115,000 square feet (10,683 m2) and has been accredited by the American Alliance of Museums since 1973.